techbrett/OfficeDocs-SkypeForBusiness/Teams/phones/line-keys.md

 2. **Assign a contact for speed dial:** Select on **Assign line key** and search for an existing contact including a PSTN contact, or add a new one.

-  1. When you first start to assign line keys you will see:
+  1. When you first start to assign line keys, you see:

     :::image type="content" source="./media/nontouch-line-keys-empty.jpg" alt-text="Screenshot of a non touch phone with line keys." lightbox="./media/nontouch-line-keys-empty.jpg":::

-  2. Find an available line key for you to for you to use, and select **Assign line key**.
+  2. Find an available line key for you to use, and select **Assign line key**.

     :::image type="content" source="./media/nontouch-line-keys-assigned.jpg" alt-text="Screenshot of assigned line keys on a Teams phone." lightbox="./media/nontouch-line-keys-assigned.jpg":::